 First Scenario: BF’s sister

 How much do you think I should give in this case?
-They don’t need any household items because they already live together, so I was going to give some money instead.
+They don’t need any household items because they already live together, so I was going to give them some money instead.

 Here are my costs so far: